rachelnertia/rachelnertia.github.io/_drafts/my-game-engine.md

 ...

-I think the reasons I persist are, in no particular order:
+I think the reasons I keep coming back are (in no particular order):

+- It's a great way to learn.
+- It's a bit therapeutic.
+- The dream is: I will use this to make cool games I will like and others will like.
+And maybe others will also use it to make things.
+That dream isn't showing any signs of dying, so it remains a source of motivation.
 - Programming is inherently satisfying for me.
-This applies, strangely enough, even when I am having a bad time of it.
+Strangely enough this is true even when I am having a bad time of it.
 There is something very engaging for me about the process of iteration from rough concept in my head, to code, to a solution to a problem.
 It's self-expression.
 Craftsmanship.
 And my brain feeds off it.